stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 In both cases you can cascade the KPI/OKR hierarchy, separate to the strategy tree hierarchy.
 As beautifully articulated by [Richard Rumelt in Good Strategy Bad Strategy](https://stratappsaas.com/good-strategy-bad-strategy-by-richard-rumelt/ "Good Strategy Bad Strategy"){:target="_blank"}, setting targets is not a strategy.
 The strategy tree reflects your strategy.
 The KPI/OKR tree reflects your targets.

 For example, you might have a strategic goal to grow market share in Europe.
 The strategy tree will show the strategy of how you plan to achieve that goal.
 You might set a KPI to grow European revenue to $100m within 3 years, with the source of that KPI being the goal.
 Below that KPI you are free to cascade the KPI as you see fit, independent of the strategy tree.
-For example, you might cascade the KPI targets by region (Scandinavia, Benelux and Germany), then by country, then by state.
+For example, you might cascade the KPI targets by region (Scandinavia, Benelux and Germany), then by country, then by region.

 Cascading the KPIs is not a strategy, they are measures of progress and outcomes.
 On the strategy tree you will collaborate on how to actually achieve strategy execution - how you will win and what you will need to win.